Skip to main content

 Yes, you can use Nurtec (a gepant) and a triptan in the same week, but not on the same day for the same attack.
 They work through different mechanisms.
 We map out a personal rescue protocol so you know which to reach for first based on your attack profile.

-Most patients notice fewer headaches within 8 to 12 weeks of starting a tailored plan.
+Most patients notice fewer headaches within 8 to 12 weeks of starting a personalized plan.
 Quick wins (sleep, hydration, magnesium) often show up in 2 to 4 weeks.
-Hormonal and metabolic shifts take a full quarter to play out.
+Hormonal and metabolic changes take a full quarter to play out.

 Yes, a headache can absolutely be caused by your period.
 Estrogen drops sharply just before menstruation, which can trigger menstrual migraine.
 We test hormones on Day 21 and often use targeted estradiol or progesterone strategies to smooth the drop.